HJ9412/AMDL_Models/EVAE/readme.md

 between the original(x1) and the reconstructed(x2), as it is the case in the double slit experiment.

 (Maybe I have needed to mix layers once more to make parameters truly intermingled and depended.)

+I hope this design solves the concern that the original evaluator would have been biased to the data from reconstruction.